Snapshots of Food Industry News

 Amul targets rapid growth in the next five years

-Makers of Amul brand, Gujarat Co-operative Milk Marketing Federation (GCMMF) has reported sales of 11 per cent in the year that ended on 31 March.
-In 2014-15 the dairy brand had reported turnover of Rs.20, 733 crore and this fiscal that has increased to Rs.23, 005 crore.
-Based on the estimated growth Amul expects CAGR to grow at 20 per cent in the next five years.
-In view of this anticipated growth Amul is planning to increase its milk processing capacity from the current 28.1m litres per day to 38m litres per day by 2021.
+Makers of Amul brand, Gujarat Co-operative Milk Marketing Federation (GCMMF) has reported sales of 11 percent in the year that ended on 31 March.
+In 2014-15 the dairy brand had reported turnover of Rs.20, 733 crore and this fiscal that has increased to Rs.23, 005 crores.
+Based on the estimated growth Amul expects CAGR to grow at 20 percent in the next five years.
+In view of this anticipated growth, Amul is planning to increase its milk processing capacity from the current 28.1m liters per day to 38m liters per day by 2021.
 Milk processing plants of GCMMF members are coming up Haryana, Uttar Pradesh, Maharashtra, Madhya Pradesh, West Bengal and Rajasthan.

 Amul has not increased prices of its products but the increase in growth has come through higher milk procurement and the addition of new markets.
-In fact, after considering the group turnover of member unions, Amul has turnover of more than Rs.33, 000 crores.
+In fact, after considering the group turnover of member unions, Amul has a turnover of more than Rs.33, 000 crores.
 This figure is derived by adding turnover of member unions like Sumul dairy of Surat which is part of Amul but not a member of GCMMF.
 The demand for milk and milk products has increased in urban areas and that is the reason for the growth figures.
-Amul prices are likely to remain unchanged even in the summer months as cost of fodder, labour and upkeep of milk producing animals has to be factored in.
+Amul prices are likely to remain unchanged even in the summer months as the cost of fodder, labor and upkeep of milk-producing animals have to be factored in.

 Parle Agro to invest further in advertising and distribution